PRODG-XYZ/prodg-applications/docs/migrations/README.md

 # Migration and Integration Documentation

-This directory contains documentation about data migrations and integration processes for the ProDG Applications platform.
+This directory contains documentation about data migrations and integration processes for the PeopleOS platform.

 ## Contents